BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2_Creating_a_Raw_Transaction.md

 ## List Your Unspent Transactions

-In order to create a new raw transaction, you must know what UTXOs you have on-hand to spent.
+In order to create a new raw transaction, you must know what UTXOs you have on-hand to spend.
 You can determine this information with the `bitcoin-cli listunspent` command:
 ```
 $ bitcoin-cli listunspent
 [